Would you use a kids GPS tracker to keep tabs on your child?

 Though the recent kidnapping scares have turned out to be hoaxes, parents are still snapping up the latest in child-protection: child-locator alarms and GPS trackers.
 Would you err on the side of caution and track your kids?

-Abduction scares, false as they turned out to be, seemed to have triggered something in Singaporean parents, who have scoured high and low for ways to keep their children safe in public.
-The latest trend has seen parents snapping up child-locator alarms and GPS trackers.
+Abduction scares, false as they turned out to be, seemed to have triggered something in Singaporean parents.
+Nowadays, they search high and low for ways to keep their children safe in public.
+The latest trend has seen parents snapping up child-locator alarms and kids GPS trackers.

-Electronic retail store JustBuy reported an almost 10% increase in GPS trackers, while online children’s store Lamkins reported a 40% jump in the sales of wireless child-locator alarms.
+Electronic retail store JustBuy reported an almost 10% increase in kids GPS tracker sales.
+Meanwhile, online children’s store Lamkins reported a 40% jump in the sales of wireless child-locator alarms.

 Keep tabs on your child